⚙ Server configuration#

 Create a backup#

-Syntax: backup create
+Syntax: server-backup create

 Creates a file containing as much information as possible on your server, within the limit of the permissions granted to the bot.
 You will have to keep this file carefully, it will be necessary for you when you will want to restore the backup.